OctopusDeploy/docs/docs/octopus-rest-api/examples/add-azure-web-app.md

 description: An example script to add an Azure Web App as a deployment target.
 ---

-These scripts demonstrate how to programmatically add an Azure Web App as a deployment target.
+This script demonstrate how to programmatically add an Azure Web App as a deployment target.

 ## Usage